 If you have any problems, we recommend you get your student status verified with UNiDAYS or log on from your university network.
 Make sure you have quick access to some form of official identification that proves you qualify for the education discount.
 Your student ID is a good choice.

-How to get an Apple student discount: U.K.
+How to get an Apple student discount in the U.K.

 - Click this link to Apple’s U.K. Education Store to access the Apple Education site.

-- Once there you’ll be encouraged to sign up on the student discount website UNiDAYS to access Apple’s educational discounts.
-Alternatively, U.K. customers can also use the rival verification service Student Beans, which works in the same way as UNiDAYS.
+- Once there you’ll be encouraged to sign up on the student discount website UNiDAYS.
+You can also use alternative service Student Beans to register for Apple’s educational discounts.

 - On whichever site you use, you’ll need to provide your email address and a password, your name, institution, subject of study, years of study, and course length.